 Options theta is an important factor when purchasing an options contract.
-Options are decaying assets and theta plays a key role with options losing time value.
+They are decaying assets, and theta plays a key role in options losing time value.
 The video above explains the importance of theta and how to make time decay work in your favor when trading options.

-Options theta is apart of the Greeks in options trading.
-Theta deals in time decay.
+Options Theta is a part of the Greeks‘ options trading.
+Theta deals with time decay.
 There are many moving parts to options trading.
 Hence the need to study them well.

 Stock options are wasting assets.
 They have expiration dates.
 This means you can’t hold them forever.
-However, they do give up to 2 years worth of expiration dates you can take advantage of.
+However, they give up to 2 years worth of expiration dates you can use.

 Options theta is the decay of an options contract over time.
 It’s known as the silent killer because it happens slowly.
 As a result, a trade can look good on paper.
 However, the leaching of time is like embezzling from the option.

 You may not notice the small amounts taken out daily until too late.
 Theta options will always be negative for long options and have zero time value at expiration.